-Netflix continues to make additions (and subtractions) to its streaming video lineup.
+As it continues to grow, Netflix regularly makes additions (and subtractions) to its streaming video library.

 Netflix said April 7 that it will debut the second season of "Derek," a comedy-drama written and directed by and starring Ricky Gervais, on May 30.
 The first season became available on Netflix in September 2013.
 The series debuted in the UK in 2012.

 "24," the TV action series starring Kiefer Sutherland that debuted in 2001, is now only available to stream on Amazon Instant Video, Amazon's video streaming service that's available to Prime subscribers.
 The deal was announced April 1, one week after Netflix said it would no longer carry the show.

 Netflix said Feb.
 13 that it had acquired the exclusive streaming rights to the sixth and final season of "Star Wars: The Clone Wars."
 The first five seasons of the computer-animated series aired on Cartoon Network.
 The 13-episode season (along with past episodes) debuted on March 7.